liyuchun239/liyuchun239.github.io/README.md

 liyuchun239.github.io
 =====================
 Gaussian elimination is a mehod to solve linear equations.
-I add the choosing pivot element method to Gaussian elimination.
+I used the choosing pivot element Gaussian elimination method this time.